Does Aloe Vera Help Eczema? What It Contains, What the Evidence Shows & How to Use It

 Always patch‑test new aloe products on a small area of skin first.

-How to use aloe vera for eczema safely
+How to choose and use aloe vera for eczema

 Aloe Vera vs. Moisturiser: Which Is Better?

-Aloe vera is not a replacement for a proper moisturizer.
+Aloe vera is not a replacement for a proper moisturiser.
 It provides soothing and short‑term hydration, but it doesn’t lock in moisture well on its own.

-For long‑term eczema management, pair aloe with a moisturizer containing:
+For long‑term eczema management, pair aloe with a moisturiser containing:

 ceramides